nikhita/nikhita.github.io/_posts/2017-01-15-github-two-factor-authentication.md

 ## How to solve it

-**Generate a personal access token**: Github requires you to generate a Personal Access token for autheticating via the command line i.e. for git.
+**Generate a personal access token**: Github requires you to generate a Personal Access token for authenticating via the command line i.e. for git.
 To [generate](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) this, go to Settings -> Personal Access Tokens -> Generate new token.
 Make sure you note down this token because you won't be able to see it again!

 Test the token by: